 Shipping a dependency containing a crypto mining script with your software isn’t the worst thing that can happen, especially since the coinhive service has been shut down in the meantime.
 However, dependency based attacks like this can also be used to smuggle more serious malware into your software.
 That's why new security practices need to be adopted.
 Third-party dependencies and in-house software deliverables should be analyzed to ensure their quality and security.

-ReversingLabs provides its secure.software platform, which helps improve the previously mentioned software aspects.
+ReversingLabs's secure.software platform helps improve the previously mentioned software aspects.
 It can detect the presence of potential malware and known software vulnerabilities inside your software package and its dependencies.
 The service generates a custom report with analysis results, software quality descriptions, and lots of valuable information.
 The base of the report is the Software Bill of Materials (SBOM), which contains information about all the components found inside the analyzed software package together with their dependencies.
 This SBOM can be exported to standard formats like CycloneDX.

 Figure 7: SBOM part of an example report